 This compares very favorably with other sub-Saharan African countries and is largely due to sustained progress in economic conditions; between 1977 and 2008, growth averaged 4.6% compared with a 2.9% average in sub-Saharan Africa.
 Also important is that it has achieved what few fast growing economies achieve, a more equitable income distribution and inequality (as measured by the Gini coefficient) fell from 45.7 to 38.9 between 1980 and 2006.

 This remarkable achievement has been reflected in increased life expectancy, lowered infant mortality, and a much-improved infrastructure.
-Sugarcane is grown on about 90% of the cultivated land area and accounts for 25% of export earnings.
+Sugarcane is grown on about 90% of the

 The government’s development strategy centers on expanding local financial institutions and building a domestic information telecommunications industry.
 Mauritius has attracted more than 9,000 offshore entities, many aimed at commerce in India and South Africa, and investment in the banking sector alone has reached over $1 billion.
 Mauritius, with its strong textile sector, has been well poised to take advantage of the Africa Growth and Opportunity Act (AGOA).